Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: Model description: PHQMD

 2) {\bf kinetic mechanism:} Deuterons can be created in catalytic hadronic reactions as $\pi NN \leftrightarrow \pi d$ and $NNN \leftrightarrow N d$ in different isospin channels.
-The quantum nature of the deuteron is considered through an excluded volume which forbids its production if another hadrom is localized in this volume.
+The quantum nature of the deuteron is considered through an excluded volume, which forbids its production if another hadron is localized in this volume, i.e. a deuteron with a rms radius of about $\sqrt{<r^2_d>} \simeq 2.1$ fm cannot be formed if between the $p$ and the $n$ other hadrons are located.
 We project furthermore the relative momentum of the incoming nucleons onto the deuteron wave function in momentum space.
 These quantum corrections lead to a significant reduction of deuteron production by kinetic mechanism, particularly at target/projectile rapidities.
 We note that the kinetic deuterons are propagated explicitly in the PHQMD as a degree-of-freedom (contrary to the nucleons in MST clusters, which are propagated as nucleons.
 We refer the reader to Ref. \cite{Coci:2023daq} for the details.

-3) {\bf coalescence mechanism:} Additionally to the dynamical cluster production by potential interaction and kinetic reactions occurring during the whole time evolution of the system, we have an option in PHQMD to apply a coalescence procedure at the freeze-out time of the nucleons.
+3) {\bf coalescence mechanism:} Additionally to the cluster production by potential interaction and kinetic reactions occurring during the whole time evolution of the system, we have an option in PHQMD to apply a coalescence procedure at the freeze-out time of the nucleons.
 We recall that the coalescence framework in PHQMD is adopted from UrQMD \cite{Sombun:2018yqh} and described in Ref. \cite{Kireyeu:2022qmv}.
 A proton and a neutron can form a deuteron if their distance at the time, when the last one of the two freezes out, in phase space is less than (see Ref. \cite{Kireyeu:2022qmv}) $|r_1-r_2| \le 3.575$ fm and $|p_1-p_2|\le 285$ MeV$/c$.
 These radii have been fitted to data in order to reproduce the deuteron multiplicity, if a spin degeneracy factor of 3/8 \cite{Kireyeu:2022qmv} is applied as in UrQMD \cite{Sombun:2018yqh}.
-Since the coalescence procedure can be applied to the same events in which the clusters can be identified by aMST it provides a unique possibility for the direct comparison of the both production mechanisms within the same code.